peteash10/bugpowder/README.md

 ## The zines
-As the scanning progresses I will create a database / spreadsheet of the archive.
+As the scanning progresses I will replace this page with a searchable index of the archive (or more likely a link to a Google spreadsheet).
 For now here's a dump of the directories.

 ```
 ├── AMP